Living Sober Sucks

 4. Good evening officer.
 Isn't it a lovely night for driving?

-5. Sorry I'm not interested in fighting you.
+5. Sorry I'm not interested in fighting with you.

 6. No one wants to hear me sing karaoke.